nancy-nayak/RotatedReLU_TMLR/WideResNet-pytorch/README.md

+We have use the following repo to study Rotated ReLU with WideResNets

 # Wide Residual Networks (WideResNets) in PyTorch
 WideResNets for CIFAR10/100 implemented in PyTorch.
 This implementation requires less GPU memory than what is required by the official Torch implementation: https://github.com/szagoruyko/wide-residual-networks.